BoyuanLi-Steven/BoyuanLi-Steven.github.io/README.md

 - 🚶Always on the way
 - 🎸An lectric guitarist
+- 📊A part-time trader
 - :shipit:A big fan of Sherlock Holmes
-- A conservative innovator + A sensible rationalist + A realistic idealist + A pessimistic optimist
+- 🤔A conservative innovator + A sensible rationalist + A realistic idealist + A pessimistic optimist
 - -----------------------------------------------------------------------------------------------------
-I believe:
+**I believe:

-- 1.01 ^ 365 = 37.8
+- 📈1.01 ^ 365 = 37.8
+- 📚
--
+- 🌐
 - -----------------------------------------------------------------------------------------------------